fcoomans/HTB-machines/Cypher/README.md

 "Cypher" was an interesting box that blended **web exploitation**, **graph database query injection**, and **privilege escalation through a misconfigured tool**.

-The initial foothold came from **Cypher Injection** in the login API, which allowed forging a successful login by injecting a crafted query that returned a valid hash.
+The initial foothold was established through **Cypher Injection** in the login API, which enabled forging a successful login by injecting a crafted query that returned a valid hash.

 After gaining access, I discovered custom Neo4j procedures implemented in a Java JAR file, one of which was vulnerable to **command injection**.
 This gave me a shell as the `neo4j` user.